AndySAnker/phase-splitter/README.md

 ### Executing program

-Open the notebook "phase-splitter.ipynb" in your favorit python interpreter.
+Open the notebook "phase-splitter.ipynb" in your favorit python interpreter and follow the instructions.

 ## Authors